The new Premier League seasons begins with a flourish on Friday night as Manchester United host Leicester City at Old Trafford.

 Queens Park Rangers 0-5 Swansea City, 2012-13

-The game in which Michu announced himself to the Premier League.
-Swansea City’s £2m capture from Rayo Vallecano netted twice as the Swans cruised to victory against big-spending Queens Park Rangers.
+Michu announced himself to the Premier League with a stunning brace as Swansea City cruised to victory at Loftus Road against big-spending Queens Park Rangers.

 Everton 1-6 Arsenal, 2009-10

 In a rare positive opening day for Arsenal, the Gunners ran riot at Goodison Park.